jessaberry/mapnap/README.md

 3. The application should automatically extract metadata in the media files (e.g., exif, etc.) and  during the media import process
 4. The application should provide location-aware weather forecast information for upcoming experiences
 5. The application should allow the users to add and confirm other users as a friend who can be added as a participant in itineraries and experiences
+6. The application should allow the user to budget their itinerary, by allowing an optional cost/price entry when an experience is added

 #### Stretch requirements
 1. The application could allow users to set itinerary, experience, and memory to private